JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 For more on App Engine, refer to [Chapter 9](./Cloud_Run_App_Engine.md).

 ### Cloud Run
-Cloud Run is a service for running stateless containers and it does not restrict what programming languages you can use.
+Cloud Run is a service for running stateless containers, and it does not restrict what programming languages you can use.
 Cloud Run services have regional availability.

+For more on Cloud Run, refer to [Chapter 9](./Cloud_Run_App_Engine.md).

 ### Cloud Functions
 Cloud Functions is a lightweight computing option that works well with event-driven processing.
 It can run code in response to specific actions, such as files being uploaded to a bucket in Cloud Storage or a message being written to a messaging queue.
 It is serverless and supports auto-scaling.